 Methane doesn’t have the atmospheric lifetime that carbon does, but in its short life, it traps more heat, something we can’t afford to keep allowing.
 “It’s now or never, if we want to limit global warming to 1.5°C,” IPCC Working Group III co-chair Jim Skea said in a statement accompanying the report.
 “Without immediate and deep emissions reductions across all sectors, it will be impossible.”

-In February, Pat Brown, founder of Impossible Foods (rival to KBW investment brand Beyond Meat) co-authored research that looked at a climate model based on restoring 30 percent of the planet’s land to native vegetation.
+In February, Pat Brown, founder of Impossible Foods (the chief competitor to KBW investment brand Beyond Meat) co-authored research that looked at a climate model based on restoring 30 percent of the planet’s land to native vegetation.
 This is roughly the same amount of space currently used for raising livestock.
-The model showed a significant drop in emissions—a 68 percent drop in CO2, a 33 percent drop in methane, and 66 percent in nitrous oxide emissions by making the switch away from animal production.
+The model showed a significant drop in emissions — a 68 percent drop in CO2, a 33 percent drop in methane, and 66 percent in nitrous oxide emissions by making the switch away from animal production.

 Changing the food system

-It’s taken years to get to this point, and it’s by no means a done deal; Beyond Meat’s recent trial expansion with McDonald’s on the McPlant burger hasn’t hit targets.
-And as subsidies keep the price of beef and dairy abnormally low, it’s harder for plant-based companies to go toe-to-toe with the food giants.
+It’s taken years to get to this point, and it’s by no means a done deal; Beyond Meat’s recent trial expansion with McDonald’s on the McPlant burger ended after it failed to hit sales targets.
+And as subsidies keep the price of beef and dairy unnaturally low, it’s harder for plant-based companies to go toe-to-toe with the food giants.

-But perfect isn’t the goal here; progress is, and Prince Khaled says there are so many people working to fix the many broken parts of our food system.
+But perfect isn’t the goal here; progress is, and Prince Khaled says there are so many companies working to fix the many broken parts of our food system.

 The issues with our food system don’t end there, though.
 There’s the lack of access to healthy foods in communities of color, the overconsumption of foods linked to conditions including obesity, type-2 diabetes, cancer, and still the number one killer in the west: heart disease.